 Study in France for free (or at low cost)

-France may not be quite as widely known as Germany for affordable higher education, but again, international students may be surprised to hear that they can also study in France for free (or, at a very low cost), regardless of their nationality.
+France may not be quite as widely known as Germany for affordable higher education.
+But international students may be surprised to hear that they can also study in France for free (or, at a very low cost), regardless of their nationality.

 As is the case in Germany, the majority of programs offering the chance to study in France for free are taught in the native language.
 However, there are a growing number of opportunities to study in English, particularly at graduate level.
 Alternatively, you can also attend a preparatory school to perfect your French skills before beginning your degree, but this you’ll have to pay for.

-While it is possible to study in France for free, living costs can be substantial, particularly in the ever-popular capital.
-That said, despite its notoriety for high living costs, Paris is still fairly affordable, with living costs amounting to around €9,600 (US$10,430) per year.
-According to Numbeo, cross-channel rival London eclipses Paris in all aspects of expense, with consumer prices marked 20% higher and rental prices a whopping 80% higher than in Paris.
+Living costs in France are also relatively affordable, amounting to around €9,600 (~US$10,180) per year, though you should expect to pay more if you choose to live in capital city Paris.
+According to Numbeo, cross-channel rival London eclipses Paris in all aspects of expense, with consumer prices marked 25% higher and rental prices a whopping 69% higher than in Paris.
 The French capital’s comparative affordability, combined with a huge selection of internationally ranked universities, means it continues to top the QS Best Student Cities index.

 Find out more: